 PDF (Portable Document Format) is the most common and preferred file format for submitting digital documents.
 With the installation of a PDF print driver on your computer, virtually any program can generate a PDF file suitable for printing.
 Both commercial and free PDF print drivers are available online for download from different sources.

-DPS can work with files in several formats.
+2 Friends Printing can work with files in several formats.
 The order of preference is PDF, then Native.